-- regular one to one catch-up meetings
+- Regular one-to-one catch-up meetings

-One to one meetings should be held throughout the year to share on-going feedback, explore progress and ideas, and allow for any unexpected matters to be identified and addressed.
+One-to-one meetings should be held throughout the year to share on-going feedback, explore progress and ideas, and allow for any unexpected matters to be identified and addressed.
 These sessions are, by their nature, less formal than the annual review meeting.
 The timescale for these will be as relevant to the role; however, they should be held at least once a term (most areas of the School hold them monthly or fortnightly).

-How is the annual CDR meeting recorded?
+How is CDR progress recorded?